DeepakKumarBehera03/Code_Guide_Post/README.md

-I am created this simple Code_Post website which allows all coders from biginning level to advance level also some blog about coding like about new era of AI, So any coder can post any code_blog and only the admin can update/delete the post, but if there is a another person seeing this code_post then he/she can't make any changes into this, But yes, he/she can comment on that post , that how the post looks like and if anyone want to make any documentation of any programming language then he/she can doit. because of this people can interacct with each other they can learn from each other.
+I have created this simple Code_Post website which allows all coders from biginning level to advance level also some blog about coding like about new era of AI, So any coder can post any code_blog and only the admin can update/delete the post, but if there is a another person seeing this code_post then he/she can't make any changes into this, But yes, he/she can comment on that post , that how the post looks like and if anyone want to make any documentation of any programming language then he/she can doit. because of this people can interacct with each other they can learn from each other.